joemoore13/SpringWebArchitect/README.md

 A collection of service layer abstractions, implementations, and tests.

-BEFORE CONTINUING inspect pom.xml and ensure local repository dependencies exist.
+BEFORE BUILDING inspect pom.xml and ensure local repository dependencies exist.

 By default your local maven repository lives at